How Does Massage for Alzheimer’s Patients Help?

 A massage helps bring Alzheimer’s patients back to the present and returns them to their bodies to deeply relax and relish human contact.
 For those who are separated from family and friends, this caring, gentle touch can ease the fear and loneliness often associated with dementia and Alzheimer’s.

-All Body Kneads is honored to work with your family member, friend or patient who is living with Alzheimer’s or dementia.
-We use a special formulated lotion to address the thinning skin of elderly patients and we make sure the space is always warm, serene and welcoming.
+All Body Kneads is honored to work with your family member, friend, or patient who is living with Alzheimer’s or dementia.
+We use a specially formulated lotion to address the thinning skin of elderly patients and we make sure the space is always warm, serene, and welcoming.

 The reality is the caregiver—whether he or she is a spouse, adult child, relative, or friend—is the single most challenged, misunderstood, and ignored participant in the care and treatment of a person with Alzheimer’s disease.” ~ Porter Shimer